 In the modern business world, companies are always looking for ways to boost their operations and meet their goals.
 Most often, this is achieved by implementing technology that has the ability to reduce costs, minimize human error, or simply optimize everyday processes.

 However, whilst the adoption of new technological tools almost always brings about benefits for the balance book, its impact on employee motivation is repeatedly overlooked.
-Not only is the introduction of new technology regularly met with fear of redundancy by workers, but it’s also reported that many struggles to change their habits and working routines as a result Yet, but these individuals also constitute a linchpin in terms of the everyday workings of any company.
+Not only is the introduction of new technology regularly met with fear of redundancy by workers, but it’s also reported that many struggles to change their habits and working routines as a result.
+And yet, these individuals also constitute a linchpin in terms of the everyday workings of any company.

 Therefore, at XTRF we believe that rather than implementing technology to boost business, it should instead be executed as a means to motivate the very people that make up the company.
 At the end of the day, with a can-do attitude, your employees are far more likely to go the extra mile and take the company to the next level anyway.
 Think of it as a win-win situation.